-Preference Description

-On click attachment Select between 'Preview when possible' or

-'Always open in default application'
+Preference Description On click attachment Select between 'Preview when possible' or 'Always open in default application'.

-Description

-This preference is on by default.

-This preference is on by default.

-This preference is on by default.

-Linked web pages will open in TheBrain's built in browser.
+Preference Description Show content previews when searching This preference is on by default.
+Automatically start playback of media attachments This preference is on by default.
+Show page thumbnails in PDF preview This preference is on by default.
+Embedded browser for web links Linked web pages will open in TheBrain's built in browser.